Alexios Alexis: Leadership

 The name Alexis was considered a Byzantine name which was deemed to be a link between Hellenism and Byzantine culture; his father had, in Lassithi and elsewhere, estates such as orchards and hereditary fiefs from the Byzantine period (961-1204), most of which were given to the Prefectures.
 He donated a Byzantine feudal estate in Viannos to host a resort in Crete.
 Byzantine nobleman Alexis Kallergis and his family (formerly the Phokas family) used Lassithi as a base during the Cretan revolutions of 1283 and 1364.
 According to tradition, the Alexis family had an affinity with the Cretan Callergi or (Kallergi) family, which had many members named Alexis and, like other freedom fighters of Crete, were patriots people involved with issues and beliefs that benefited their homeland.
 Alexis donated properties to the Monastery of Agias Pelagias and the Crystallenias or (Croustallenias) Monastery.

 Personal life

 In 1715, Alexios married his first wife, who was from Kritsa.
-She bore him three sons and three daughters.
+They had three sons and three daughters.
 She died in 1735.
 In 1737, he remarried, to Chryssie.
 They had no children.
 In 1760, at sixty-eight years of age, he married for the third time.
 His much younger wife was Annezina from Simi and gave birth to a child named Nicholas.
 This son Nicholas Alexios Alexis (1761-1818), later became a priest in the nearby village of Magoulas and father of fourteen children.